mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ## Limitations

-Read queries are routed to the master server in the following situations:
+Read queries are routed to the primary server in the following situations:

 * Query is executed inside an open read-write transaction
 * Statement includes a stored procedure or an UDF call